-David Fulton Winery is appropriately located at the end of Fulton Lane in the town of St. Helena – just minutes walking from downtown.
-Part of their vineyard touches the northern fringes of St. Helena’s residential neighborhoods and you can easily see homes as you look across their vineyards.
-You cross the train tracks to reach the winery which is located towards the end of dead end Fulton Lane.
+David Fulton Winery is appropriately located at the end of Fulton Lane in the town of St. Helena – about a 10-minute walk from downtown.
+Part of their vineyard touches the northern fringes of St. Helena’s residential neighborhoods and one can easily see homes looking across their vineyards.
+Visitors cross the train tracks as they drive down Fulton Winery – the winery itself is located about halfway down the dead-end Fulton Lane.
+The Napa Valley Wine Train still uses these tracks – this is close to the northern most terminus of the train tracks – which end on the Charles Krug property slightly north of here.

 David Fulton was quite an individual.
 He ran the towns first saddlery and was a blacksmith; he sold his saddlery shop in downtown St. Helena to help fund the vineyards.
 When you drive down busy main street St. Helena think of David Fulton; he planted St. Helena’s first vineyard here in 1858.